siyuan-note/user-guide-en_US/3 FAQs.md

 SiYuan supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.
 With the gradual provision of ((20201227201751-gv0fpx2 "Kernel API")) , we will introduce a plug-in mechanism in the future.
 {: id="20201224120448-hn7uqj1"}

-## Why is pit.exe reported as a Trojan virus?
-{: id="20201228141919-1rv31v8"}

-The pit.exe located in the resources folder of the installation directory is the SiYuan update program, which is responsible for pulling the update package from and decompressing the update.
-As for why the Trojan horse virus was reported, we don't know.
-We have opened [pit source](https://github.com/siyuan-note/pit).
-Developers are welcome to contribute, thank you.
-{: id="20201228141919-vgwyjy9"}

 ## Why does WebDAV report error 503 after connecting?
 {: id="20201231103013-nxyusb6"}